Debt & Credit

 3. Verify the registration number on the NCR register before proceeding

 In duplum rule.
 Total interest on any credit agreement cannot exceed the original principal.
-If you have a R10,000 loan that has attracted R10,000 in interest, interest must stop accruing.
+If you have a R10,000 loan that has accumulated R10,000 in interest, interest must stop accruing.
 This is a hard legal cap.

 FAQ

-How long does debt review take?
-Typically 3 to 5 years, depending on the total debt and the negotiated repayment amounts.
-You receive a clearance certificate when all debts in the review plan are settled.
+How long does debt review take, and can I exit early?
+Typically 3 to 5 years, depending on the total debt and negotiated repayment amounts.
+You receive a clearance certificate when all debts in the plan are settled.
+You can exit debt review early only by settling all included debts in full — you cannot simply withdraw once the process has been formally registered with the courts.

 More guides you might find useful